mariyagolchin/projects/README.md

 **Authors:** M. Golchinpour, M. Dousti, F. Reisi, L. Shafaghati, Z. Bayat, Z. Salehi, A. Fotuhi Siahpirani
 **Status:** In progress
 **Description:**
-Transcription factors play a key role in gene regulation, yet identifying their exact binding sites (TFBSs) remains challenging.
-This review compiles key studies on TFBS prediction, covering both traditional and modern computational methods, with a special focus on deep learning techniques.
+Transcription factors play a key role in regulating gene expression; however, identifying the precise DNA sequences where they bind (TFBSs) remains a significant challenge.
+Given this challenge, we reviewed key studies in this field, focusing on both traditional and modern computational approaches, especially deep learning techniques.

 ---